Deputies: Naked man arrested at South Carolina church - NewsBreak

 Deputies: Naked man arrested at South Carolina church

 SPARTANBURG COUNTY, S.C.
-(WSPA) – The Spartanburg County Sheriff’s Office arrested a man Saturday after finding him naked at a church in Boiling Springs.
+(WSPA) – Authorities arrested a man Saturday after finding him naked at a church in South Carolina.

 The sheriff’s office charged 62-year-old Stanley Jewell with public disorderly conduct.